 OfficiaL events PARTNER OF WFN NEXTGEN

 I have worked and lived in London for 17 years since moving up north from Durban, South Africa.
 The majority of my professional career has been in finance in London, but in 2019, I hung up my suit to follow a dream to change the salad game in London and opened Urban Greens.
 I am honoured to be on the Committee and for Urban Greens to be an official Partner for WFN.
-We can’t wait to cater and host some future events!

 I am very interested in big cat conservation and cannot think of anything better than a trip to the bush.
 I am also particularly interested in projects which improve co-existence between humans and animals.
 I strongly feel success stories in these projects breed fundamental change that is needed for both our species to survive in the long-term.